emqx/emqx-docs/en_US/security/authn/http.md

 # HTTP

-HTTP authentication uses an external self-built HTTP application authentication data source, and determines the authentication result based on the data returned by the HTTP API, which can implement complex authentication logic.
+HTTP authentication uses an external self-built HTTP application authentication data source, and determines the authentication result based on the data returned by the HTTP API, which can implement custom authentication logic.

 Plugin: